 “If our story of hope can help just one family out there, then we’re excited to share it,” Emily said.

 In the fall, Emily plans to attend the University of Houston and Caitlin will be moving to Austin to attend Concordia University.
 It will be the first time they will be truly separated in 18 years.

-Today, high risk pregnancies, including conjoined twins, are diagnosed and treated by the team at the Texas Fetal Center affiliated with Children’s Memorial Hermann Hospital.
+Today, high risk pregnancies, including conjoined twins, are diagnosed and treated by the team at the The Fetal Center affiliated with Children’s Memorial Hermann Hospital.